rooch-network/rooch/frameworks/moveos-stdlib/doc/object.md

 Borrow Object from object store by object_id
-Any one can borrow an <code>&<a href="object.md#0x2_object_Object">Object</a>&lt;T&gt;</code> from the global object storage
+Any one can borrow an <code>&<a href="object.md#0x2_object_Object">Object</a>&lt;T&gt;</code> from the global object storage Except the object is embedded in other struct

 <pre><code><b>public</b> <b>fun</b> <a href="object.md#0x2_object_borrow_object">borrow_object</a>&lt;T: key&gt;(object_id: <a href="object.md#0x2_object_ObjectID">object::ObjectID</a>): &<a href="object.md#0x2_object_Object">object::Object</a>&lt;T&gt;